 Radioland, home of Krakkl.

-The exact nature of the dark multiverse is unknown but it operates in similar fashion to the standard multiverse, as being separated by vibrationals walls.
+The nature of the dark multiverse has been defined as the rolling cauldron of possibillities where new universes are forged .
+It is the place where the new universes are born, composed of the fears and hopes of the living beings and the most stable rise into the Orrery of worlds.
 It has being described as the home of the stories than never should be.
-These worlds mirror their numerical analogs and are catalogued in negative numbers.
-Also, at difference of the other worlds, these universe seems to be less stable in existence and soon they are destroyed by the nature of the dark multiverse itself.
+The known worlds of the dark multiverse mirror their numerical analogs and are catalogued in negative numbers.
+Also, at difference of the other worlds, these universes were less stable in existence and soon they were destroyed by the nature of the dark multiverse itself.

-World of origin of the Drowner aka Bryce Wayne.
+World of origin of the Drowned aka Bryce Wayne.
 As their prime Multiverse counterpart, earth 11, this is a world of reversed genders.

 World of origin of the Dawnbreaker, where a 8-yearsold Bruce Wayne take a green lantern ring.
 This world is analog to the BatLantern universe, Earth-32.